OverSurge/PS1-Argonaut-Reverse/Documentation/Data formats/Level.md

 - The actors and lighting information, which contains the position of the actors (characters, doors, etc) and how the level is lit.
 - The level footer, its use is not yet known.

-## BRender's levels concepts
+## Levels format's concepts

 ### General concept

-BRender's 3D world is divided into chunks (like in Minecraft).
+The 3D world is divided into chunks (like in Minecraft for example).
 Most of them are empty.
 Each filled chunk can contain one or multiple subchunks, each one of them having a 3D model.
 Each chunk and subchunk is unique, but chunk 3D models are reusable, in order to reduce the file size.
-Chunk 3D models' structure is very similar to regular BRender 3D models, except these ones don't contain normals (except in Croc 2 Demo Dummy WADs).
+Chunk 3D models' structure is very similar to regular 3D models, except these ones don't contain vertex normals (except in Croc 2 Demo dummy WADs).

 ### Axes